Disability Discrimination Attorneys for Los Angeles, Kern, Orange, Riverside, San Bernardino, and Ventura Counties

 What types of accommodations must my employer provide to me?

-The Fair Employment and Housing Act requires employers to make reasonable accommodation for the known disabilities of applicants and employees to enable them to perform a position’s “essential functions” unless doing so would produce “undue hardship” to the employer’s operations.
+The Fair Employment and Housing Act requires employers to make reasonable accommodations for the known disabilities of applicants and employees to enable them to perform a position’s “essential functions” unless doing so would produce “undue hardship” to the employer’s operations.

 A reasonable accommodation is any modification or adjustment to the workplace that enables you to perform the “essential functions” of your job.
 Examples of a reasonable accommodation include job restructuring, part-time or modified work schedules, permitting you to take more breaks, reassignment to a vacant position, permitting you to take a leave of absence, permitting you to work from home, etc.